cybertraining-dsc/fa20-523-302/project/project.md

 Existing research focuses on a wide variety of inputs [^2][^1].
 Sensors including electrodes, chemical probes, microphones, optical detectors, and blood glucose sensors are referenced as devices used for gathering healthcare information.
 This research will focus on data that can be gathered with a modern smartphone or smartwatch.
 Most of the sensors described are not as ubiquitous as consumer items like FitBits or Apple Watches.
 Furthermore, many users report diminished enthusiasm towards wearables due to complex sensors and pairing processes [^6].
 Focusing on devices that are already successful in the consumer market ensures that the impact of this study will not be confined to specific users and use cases.
+Apple has released a suite of tools for interfacing with device sensors, and recently launched
+ResearchKit and CareKit, providing a framework for researchers and healthcare workers to collect and analyze user data [^1].
+There are several apps available that utilize these tools, including
+Johns Hopkins' CorrieHealth app, which helps users manage their heart health care and shares data with their doctors.
+This is an encouraging step towards streamlining the sharing of wearable data between patients and healthcare professionals, as Apple provides standards for privacy, consent, and data quality.

 ### 2.2 Need for Wearable Data in Healthcare